madMAx43v3r/mmx-node/docs/src/content/docs/guides/docker.md

       - /some/path/to/mmx-node:/data
       - /some/path/to/disks:/disks
 ```
-Note: The harvester must be able to connect to the remote farmer on port 11333.
-See examples above and below

 ### Remote Farmer

+ - Set `MMX_ALLOW_REMOTE` to `true` in the node compose.yml
+ - To allow remote harvesters to connect to this farmer set `MMX_ALLOW_REMOTE` to `true` in the example below
+ - Make sure port 11330 is uncommented/exposed in the node compose.yml
+ - Edit the following example with the node ip address and correct data path

 ```yml
 services:
   farmer: